opentensor/old-docs/src/nested/Glossary.md

 ## Next Token Prediction

-Predicting an answer given a context before the place of prediction (i.e. predicting the next word in a sentence)
+Predicting an answer given a context before the place of prediction (i.e. predicting the next word in a sentence).

 ## Masked Token Prediction